Chicken Marsala with Creamy Mushroom Sauce

 This post may contain affiliate links.
 Please read my disclosure policy.

-Chicken Marsala is an Italian-American dish that exudes comfort, warmth and elegance.
-It’s one of a few wonderful chicken breast recipes my grandmother would make once or twice a year when I was growing up — always something we looked forward to!
+Chicken Marsala is one of those Italian-American dishes that exudes comfort, warmth and elegance.
+My grandmother would make homemade chicken Marsala once or twice a year when I was growing up (if we were lucky, lol) — and it was always something to look forward to!

 Chicken Marsala ingredients

-- Chicken: Traditional veal Marsala is the starting point for this recipe.
-Thin-sliced boneless meat — scaloppine — refers to escalopes, the French word for cutlets.
-Chicken breast sliced into scaloppine — which is also the star of one-pan chicken piccata with lemon sauce — doesn’t need to be pounded, cooks more quickly and turns out more tender than whole chicken breasts.
-Cur boneless skinless chicken breasts into scaloppine following my tutorial below, or ask your friendly meat counter for thinly sliced chicken cutlets.
+- Chicken: Thin-sliced boneless meat — or scaloppine — refers to escalopes, the French word for cutlets.
+Chicken breast sliced into scaloppine (which is also the star of one-pan chicken piccata with lemon sauce) doesn’t need to be pounded, cooks more quickly and turns out more tender than whole chicken breasts.
+Cut boneless skinless chicken breasts into scaloppine following my tutorial below, or ask your friendly meat counter for thinly sliced chicken cutlets.

-- Marsala: Adding complexity to the sauce, this fortified wine from Sicily is blended with white wine and brandy.
+- Marsala wine: Adding complexity to the savory sauce, this fortified wine from Sicily is blended with white wine and brandy.
 It’s available in dry or sweet styles — you want dry Marsala for this recipe.
 Avoid bottles labeled “marsala cooking wine.”
-They aren’t true Marsala, plus they don’t taste good, contain preservatives, added sugar and water.
+They aren’t true Marsala, plus they don’t taste very good and contain preservatives along with added sugar and water.
 In a pinch, you can substitute dry sherry or equal parts (1/4 cup each) dry white wine and brandy.

-- Mushrooms: You can use plain white button mushrooms, brown cremini mushrooms, or my favorite, a mixture of the two.
+- Mushrooms: For the creamy mushroom sauce, you can use plain white button mushrooms, brown cremini mushrooms, or my favorite, a mixture of the two.

 - Olive oil and butter: Both of these fats add their distinctive flavor to the dish.
 The oil also helps to prevent the butter from burning during the cooking process.

 - Cream: Heavy cream mellows the acidity in the wine and adds an unctuous element to the sauce.
-You can omit the cream for dairy sensitivity.
-Half and half or evaporated milk won’t thicken properly so I don’t recommend using them.
+Half and half or evaporated milk does not thicken properly so I don’t recommend using either of them.

 - Shallot: Shallots have an intriguing sweet taste that’s milder than onion when cooked.
 Yellow onion is a fine substitute.